ryaninvents/serverless-auth0-graphql/README.md

 Basic application scaffold using Serverless Framework, AWS Lambda, GraphQL, and Auth0.

 ## Deploying
 Create a new Auth0 client.
-Copy `vars.example.json` as `vars.json` and copy `secrets.example.json` as `secrets.json`; edit each with the credentials provided by Auth0.
+Run `npm run create-secrets-files`; edit `vars.json` and `secrets.json` with the credentials provided by Auth0.

 Run `npm create-asset-bucket -- $BUCKET_NAME`, substituting the name of your static-assets bucket for `$BUCKET_NAME`.